cbev0x/cbev0x.github.io/_posts/2026-01-25-HackSmarterSecurity.md

 ![](../assets/img/2026-01-25-HackSmarterSecurity/1.png)

 Inside is a list of stolen credit cards and a PNG of another stolen passport (which is just Tyler's face lol).
-This doesn't' really seem like much to help our goal for now so I move onto the web servers.
+This doesn't really seem like much to help our goal for now so I move onto the web servers.

 Checking the landing page on port 80 returns a website for their hacking group which sponsors some less than ethical services.